Deltares-research/KnowledgeRules/docs/4_knowledge_rules_files_and_structure.md

 ## File structure

+> To be added

 ## XML editors
 **Altova XML Spy**
-Editing programs like Altova XML Spy are common in Deltares and allow for a clear overview of XML files, but are commercial products
+Editing programs like Altova XML Spy are common and allow for a clear overview of XML files, but are commercial products

+> To be added

 **XML COPY EDITOR**

+> To be added